TechCohort14/TA200-NFAR-Intermediate-Automation/10-more-on-arrays.md

 ---

 The splice method can be used to either add or remove items from an array.
 It can also accomplish both tasks at the same time.
-Checkout the [splice](https://www.w3schools.com/jsref/jsref_splice.asp) to get familiar with the syntax.
+Checkout the [splice](https://www.w3schools.com/jsref/jsref_splice.asp) docs to get familiar with the syntax.
 Use splice to make the following changes to the final supplyKit array from exercise 2.
 Be sure to log the array after each step to confirm your updates.

 a.
 Insert the string `'rope'` at index 3 without replacing any other entries.